-Today you will meet at Iquitos International Airport then journey with your group by air-conditioned vehicle through the Peruvian countryside to Nauta Lounge in time for lunch, or you will be served a box lunch en route depending on the flight arrival time.
-In the afternoon, you will set off on your first skiff excursion to visit the birthplace of the Amazon.
-At 6:00 pm, you will board the Aria Amazon.
-Settle into your generously proportioned suite as you begin one of life’s greatest adventures.
-Following a routine safety drill and introduction to your naturalist guides, gather for innovative Amazonian cuisine created by Executive Chef Pedro Miguel Schiaffino, whose restaurant, Malabar, is the one of Lima’s top ranked dining experiences.
+Meet your group at the Iquitos International Airport then journey by air-conditioned vehicle through the Peruvian countryside to arrive at Nauta Lounge in time for lunch (or you will be served a box lunch en route, depending on the flight arrival time).
+In the afternoon, set off on your first skiff excursion to visit the birthplace of the Amazon.

-Boarding your skiffs, start the day like Amazon River dwellers, cruising along the Ucayali River.
-As these farmers and fishermen go about their business, search for pink river dolphins in these pristine waters.
-Later in the day, you will return to the skiffs, to ride along the black waters of the Pacaya River at dusk, searching for the mysterious wildlife that come out after dark and with extraordinary stargazing.
+Start the day like Amazon River dwellers, cruising along the Ucayali River in a skiff.
+As farmers and fishermen go about their business, search for pink river dolphins in pristine waters.
+Later in the day, return to the skiffs to ride along the black waters of the Pacaya River at dusk, searching for the mysterious wildlife that comes out after dark and enjoying extraordinary stargazing.

 Choose to go jungle walking, canoeing, kayaking, or swimming on the black water Yarapa or Clavero River in the morning.
-In the afternoon, take a short jungle walk in the San Jose flooded forest and see the unforgettable giant water lilies.
-This evening before dinner, gather to meet some of the crew members who work 'behind the scenes' to ensure your countless exceptional experiences aboard the Aria Amazon.
+In the afternoon, take a short jungle walk in the San Jose de Sarapanga forest and see unforgettable giant water lilies.
+Before dinner this evening, gather to meet some of the crew members who work 'behind the scenes' to ensure your countless exceptional experiences aboard the Aria Amazon.

-This morning, you will visit the local fresh market with your guides who can identify the day’s catch by the fishermen of Amazonia and the region’s exotic fruits.
-Return to the Aria Amazon for breakfast and to pack up.
-Before saying goodbye, you will visit the Manatee Rescue Center, a kind of animal orphanage for Amazonian manatees to rescue, rehabilitate, and release them back into the wild.
-You will also visit San Juan craft market on route to the airport.
-Lunch or box lunch is included, depending on the exact departure flight time, which can vary.
-Other activities may be included as well, according to the flight schedule.
+This morning, visit the local fresh market with guides who can identify the day’s catch and the region’s exotic fruits.
+Return to the ship for breakfast and packing.
+Before saying goodbye, visit the Manatee Rescue Center, which rescues, rehabilitates, and releases Amazonian manatees back into the wild.
+You will also visit San Juan craft market en route to the airport.

 What to Expect in Low Water Season:

-Airfare to and from Iquitos; private transfers; travel insurance; departure taxes; visa fees if applicable; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.
+Airfare to/from Iquitos; private transfers to/from vessel; travel insurance (highly recommended); departure taxes; visa and passport fees; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.